DeanLemans/deanlemans.github.io/content/00-raw/00_01-unprocessed/Quotes.md

+---
+draft: true
+---

 # [[Quotes]]

-The continual search for knowledge...
+The continual search for knowledge…
 "too become the best version of yourself requires you to continuously improve/change your beliefs, and too expand and improve your identity."
 "perseverance in the face of adversity is the key to success."

 complicated